pgrandne/interpool/README.md

 6. For deploying a contract, go to "scripts" folder and open deploy.js.
 Replace the parameter of ContractFactory by the name of the contract that you want to deploy:
 `const Contract = await ethers.getContractFactory("InterpoolContract");`

-7. Compile and deploy the contract:
+7. Compile and deploy the contract on Goerli (change by another network like mumbai if you want):
 ```bash
 $ npx hardhat compile
 $ npx hardhat run --network goerli scripts/deploy.js